Nandopsis

 Nandopsis is a small genus of cichlid fishes found in lakes, streams and rivers in Cuba and Hispaniola.
 Nandopsis are the only cichlids native to the Antilles.

 Species

-The genus currently contains three species.
+The genus currently contains three extant species, as well as one fossil species from the late Oligocene epoch.
 An additional species, N. vombergae is recognized by some, but considered a synonym of N. haitiensis by FishBase.